Article | Releasing Anxiety and Panic Attacks Naturally!

 Self-Inquiry is conceptually similar to the Sedona Method though it is approached differently.
 With self-inquiry you contemplate who is the one feeling this right now.
 You are essentially looking to discover if you are actually experiencing anxiety in this moment since fear is a focus on future possibilities resulting from past experiences.

-Rev. Christopher draws upon his own experiences and study of human behavioral psychology, his intuition, connection with Divine Guidance and the work he does with clients and patients using Energy Medicine, and Energy Psychology to write articles that will empower others in their personal healing.
+Rev. Christopher draws upon his own experiences and study of human behavioral psychology, his intuition, connection with Divine Guidance and the work he does with clients using Energy Medicine and Energy Psychology to write articles that will empower others in their personal healing.